Muizz-CS/ABDKIE25146_pto2508-class_Abdul_Kiewitz_JSL05/README.md

+**First off, I want to sincerely apologize for the late submission.**

 Please note that my Git history might look a bit incomplete.
 I spent some time restructuring the project to improve the modularity, but in the process, I accidentally lost the link to my previous commits.
 I’m still getting the hang of Git moves, so I apologize for the lack of visible history!

 Key Features
 Persistent Storage: Tasks are saved to the browser's LocalStorage, ensuring data persists even after refreshing the page.

 Modular JS Architecture: Code is organized into logical files (storage.js, taskFunctions.js, scripts.js) for maximum maintainability.

 Responsive Design: Optimized for both desktop and mobile views, featuring a transforming "Add Task" button for smaller screens.